(edit - updated NSDA evidence guidelines 10-17-14)

 - A Public Forum Debate Tournament

-- Novice divisions in debate and novice finals in I.E.s with suffiient entries (at least 10 in IE)
+- Novice divisions in debate with sufficient entries

-- All Kentucky High School Speech League senior events.
+- All Kentucky High School Speech League senior events, including the new POI.
 Event descriptions and rules found here.

 - The lowest I.E. entry fees of any major national tournament at $5